mayuripandey/Cloud-project/README.md

-Created sevices on cloud with various functionalities
+Created sevices on cloud with various functionalities.